jess685/start-up/notes.md

 - React - Provides login form, question and choice display, display other users results.
 - Service - Backend service supports the following: login, retrieving choices, submitting scores, retrieving results
 - DB/Login - Store users, user's choices, and results in database.
 Register and login users.
 Credentials securely stored in database.
 Can't take quiz unless authenticated.
 - WebSocket - As each user takes the quiz, their results are broadcast to all other users.

+###AWS - Route 53
+By defining both a record for your root domain and a wildcard record for any subdomain of your root domain you can now navigate to your server with either your domain name or a subdomain.
+I purchased the domain name princess260.click can could reach my server by navigating my browser to princess260.click, simon.princess260.click, or startup.princess260.click.